Skip to content

 • Select the primary source by clicking the Primary data source dropdown menu and selecting a primary source.
 The primary source you select affects which labels are available.
 For example, a report with a primary data source of Contacts will only include labels you've created within your contact association settings.

-• Select your secondary sources by choosing from the CRM, Marketing, Sales, Service, and Custom objects (Enterprise only) sections.
-In order to use labels, you'll need to select at least one additional CRM object.
+• Select your secondary sources by choosing from the CRM, Marketing, Sales, Service, and Custom objects sections.
+To use labels for cross-object associations, you'll need to select at least one additional CRM object.

-• At the top of the data source editor, click Customize associations.
+• At the top of the data source editor, click Choose association labels.

 • You can click Back to data sources to continue editing your sources, or click Next to continue.
 You can update your data sources and associations at any time in the report builder by clicking Edit data sources in the left sidebar.